suffolklibraries/lgc/content/collections/events/winter-parade-lantern-making.md

     content:
       -
         type: text
-        text: 'Come and make lanterns for the forthcoming Winter Parade in Lowestoft!
-Join Willow Phoenix who will be sharing skills to make your own sculptural lantern to celebrate the Community Garden.'
+        text: 'Come and make lanterns for the upcoming Winter Parade in Lowestoft!
+Join Willow Phoenix who will be sharing skills so you can make your own sculptural lantern to celebrate the Community Garden.'
   -
     type: paragraph
     content:
       -
         type: text
         text: 'All participants involved will be invited to join a Winter Parade with their lanterns as part of First Light’s Winter Fayre on the 2 December.
 The parade will journey from Kirkley Pantry Community Garden along the seafront promenade to Lowestoft Pavilion.
-Go '
+Visit '
       -
         type: text
         marks: